Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 For example, you can talk to the CEO, head of business development and vice president of the finance department who approves the budget.
 Reaching out to the other people in the company who are not in a decision-making position could slow down the process.

 One of the best ways to approach your potential partner is through an introduction from a shared connection.
-This is where you can use your investors, advisors and mentors.
+Here, you can leverage your relationship with your investors, advisors, and mentors.

-Provide the mutual contact with an overview of your partnership proposal.
-Also, make sure that the proposal can be easily forwarded.
+Provide the mutual contact with an overview of your partnership proposal that can be forwarded easily.
 Once the introduction part is complete, follow up regularly and set the next steps.

 Send a Pre-Meeting Email

-To prepare your client for the meeting, it'd be wise to send a pre-meeting email.
+To prepare your client for the meeting, it's wise to send a pre-meeting email.
 Include quick, scannable information explaining what to expect at the meeting.
 This will help you set the right expectations and keep you both on the same page.

-Design your email using Visme to make the process quickly and easy.
+Design your email using Visme to make the process quick and easy.
 Our email header templates will help you convey your message visually and make your email as compelling as possible.

 Be a Good Listener